gavin96m/CSC8208/doc/structure.md

 - Detects and provides therapy for bradycardia conditions

 - Provides programmable, single- and dual-chamber, rate-adaptive pacing, both permanent and temporary
-- May measure physical activity resulting in a sensor indicated rate for pacing the heart
+- May measure physical activity resulting in a sensor indicated rate for pacing the self
 - Provides sensor output data and rate histograms
 - Provides diagnostic features including
   - Real-time telemetry markers